Your guide to Slack for higher education

 To engage students further with their learning, you can replicate many of the foundations of campus life that they enjoy.

-Here are some ways you can turn Slack into a centre for student fellowship:
+Here are some ways you can turn Slack into a center for student fellowship:

-- Keep students engaged with campus life by creating channels for activities and clubs such as the student newspaper, sports societies and students’ unions
+- Keep students engaged with campus life by creating channels for activities and clubs like the student newspaper, Greek life and student government

 - Make sure to add Outlook and G Suite integrations so everyone can automatically sync their Slack status with their calendars, easily exchange files and more

-- Consider automating routine processes in a channel, such as kicking off daily huddle check-ins, by creating your own customised workflow (it’s easy, start with this template)
+- Consider automating routine processes in a channel, like kicking off daily standup check-ins, by creating your own custom workflow (it’s easy, start with this template)

 3. Managing administrative and academic operations